MaikKlein/maikklein.github.io/_posts/2015-01-11-Evaluating-D-for-games.md

 I assume that RefCounted must use some nongc function under the hood which prevents me from using it without the GC.

 Before I go on I have to do some research of how the GC in D is actually implemented.
-Maybe the implementation is not that bad and if I only rely on a very small amount of allocations that might not even be noticeable.
+Maybe the implementation is not that bad and if I only rely on a very small amount of allocations the GC might not even be noticeable.

 It is actually very hard to find some details of how the GC works, but I found this quote from the official D website.